Boston Choral Ensemble Member Handbook

 Ensemble Work

 Starting in September and wrapping up in late May or early June of each year, BCE rehearses weekly on Thursdays from 6:30 to 9:00pm at Old South Church in Copley Square.
 Singers arrive a few minutes early for rehearsal so that warm-ups begin promptly at 6:30.
-There is also an additional mandatory dress rehearsal leading up to each performance to practice in the concert venue space and one or two Saturday retreats each season.
+There are typically two additional mandatory dress rehearsals the week leading up to each performance to practice in the concert venue space.
+Additionally, BCE hosts one or two mandatory Saturday retreats each season.
 BCE takes a break from rehearsing for the summer.

 The BCE Member Google Calendar provides members instant access to all important dates for the season.
 Members should be proactive about ensuring that they are available for these dates and communicate any conflicts as soon as possible.
 (See detailed attendance policy below.)